 The same day, we also learned that, back in November 2012, Sunland's lobbyist Simone Holzapfel had lobbied Peta Credlin, Abbott's chief of staff, to tone down the Australian Government's support for two Australians detained indefinitely in Dubai on bribery charges associated with Sunland dealings.

-Credlin did not pass the emailed notes on to Abbott, but on the same day, our own Sunland cheer leader, Stuart Roberts, gave a speech in parliament defending Sunland, which he declared was a "solid corporate citizen".
+Credlin did not pass the emailed notes on to Abbott, but on the same day, our own Sunland cheer leader, Stuart Robert, gave a speech in parliament defending Sunland, which he declared was a "solid corporate citizen".

 It was revealed that his speech was almost verbatim to the briefing notes provided to him by Holzapfel.